Hurtigruten review: A breathtaking Norway coastal cruise

 - To book a Hurtigruten cruise, first choose where you want to go.
 We did the northward trip up the coast of Norway, but there are also “expedition” voyages to places like Spitsbergen, Alaska and Antarctica.
 How much time do you want to spend on the ship?
 How will you get to your starting point?
 What’s your tolerance level for bad weather and cold?

 - Book far ahead of time for the best selection and prices.

 - If you are traveling with children, choose a ship carefully.
-On the Norway coastal route, the MS Finnmarken and MS Midnatsol offer a “Young Explorer” program for children 7-13.
-So do the MS Fridtjof Nansen and the MS Roald Amundsen, both of which are new expedition ships for other routes.
+On the Norway coastal route and some other routes, a few ships offer a “Young Explorer” program for children 7-13.
 If you’re traveling with younger children or teenagers, will they be able to keep themselves occupied on the trip you’re considering?

 - MS Vesterålen has a maritime emphasis, so if you are a ship and shipping enthusiast, this is the one to book.

 - Think about what amenities you need or want.
 Is a window necessary?
 How about a double bed?
 Do you need a hot tub or sauna?